INSPIRE-Pixymon/Pixymon-Pan-and-Tilt/README.md

 > The Pixy should track the color or object identified.

 # Fixing a Pixymon
-> Try a different cable, the shorter the better.
+> Try a different cable, the shorter the better. <br>
-> If it has problems tracking your object try resetting the signature under the action menu.
+> If it has problems tracking your object try resetting the signature under the action menu. <br>
-> Reexamine the mechanical aspects of the Pixy and ensure the servos can move freely.
+> Reexamine the mechanical aspects of the Pixy and ensure the servos can move freely. <br>
 > Swap the servo cables around to find disfunctional pieces.
-(Do this if your Pixymon acts crazy and erratic)
+(Do this if your Pixymon acts crazy and erratic) <br>
-> Reset the settings under the action menu
+> Reset the settings under the action menu.